fishcus/KAP-manual/en/model/segment_manage.en.md

     * Clone (Copy a cube, without copy a segment)
     * View Cube (View a cube's description)
     * Backup (Backup a cube's metadata)

-  * **DESCBROKEN**: A cube with Broken status means it is abnormal because its metadata is broken.
+  * *DESCBROKEN*: A cube with Broken status means it is abnormal because its metadata is broken.

+  > *Notice:*
+  >
+  > 1. When cubes are disabled after they are enabled, the user cannot modify the definition of dimensions and measures, or add/remove dimensions and measures.
+If you need to edit dimensions and metrics, you need to redesign and build a new cube.
+  > 2. When cubes are disabled after they are enabled,  the user can edit dimension description, measure description, Refresh Setting and Cube Configuration/Job Related Configuration/Hive Related Configuration in the Advanced Setting step.
+  > 3. User can edit dimension description and measure description in a *DESCBROKEN* cube.